What Matters in RL-Based Methods for Object-Goal Navigation? An Empirical Study and A Unified Framework: Appendix

 \subsection{Human Expert Baseline Details}

-To evaluate the performance of the RL agent against humans, we conducted a human study.
-However, since humans can memorize indoor scenes, it is redundant for them to conduct 1000 test episodes.
-After only a few trials within the same scene, humans are able to remember the locations of all target objects.
-Thus, we sample a subset of the test dataset for human evaluation, ensuring that the policy exhibits similar performance on this subset as on the overall dataset.
+To compare the RL agent against human performance, we conducted a controlled human study.
+Because humans can memorize indoor layouts after only a few trials, running all 1000 evaluation episodes is unnecessary and would not yield meaningful results.
+Instead, we selected a representative subset of test episodes such that the RL policy achieves nearly identical performance on the subset and the full evaluation set.
+This ensures that the human comparison remains fair and statistically aligned with the agent’s typical performance distribution.

-Similar to the training of reinforcement learning, we first allow the tester to practice navigating in the same scene used to train the RL policy.
-After the tester becomes familiar with the rules and the navigation process in the environment, we begin the evaluation.
+Each participant is a robotics researcher with general navigation experience but no prior exposure to ObjectNav.
+The test setup is illustrated in Fig.\ref{fig:human_test} (a).
+Before evaluation, participants complete a short practice session within the training environment used for the RL policy.
+This familiarization phase teaches the task rules, interface, sensor modalities, and action semantics, while avoiding exposure to test episodes.
+Once the participant demonstrates stable control of the agent and a full understanding of the task constraints, we begin the evaluation phase.

+During evaluation, participants operate the agent using the same RGB-D egocentric view and discrete action space as the RL policy, as shown in Fig~\ref{fig:human_test} (b).
+No additional global information, maps, or third-person views are provided.
+Each episode is executed independently, and participants are not allowed to repeat episodes or view prior trajectories, limiting potential memorization effects.
+In the supplementary material, we provide further details on the interface and evaluation protocol, including a screenshot of the user study UI.